 - secondary to other conditions (e.g., pancreatic disease, Hormonal disease, Drug or chemical exposure, Insulin receptor abnormalities, specific genetic syndromes).

 Diagnosis of diabetes is by the presence of the classic signs & symptoms and unequivocally elevated blood-glucose levels, by fasting plasma glucose (FPG) 140 mg/dl, or by venous plasma glucose 200 mg/dl at 2 hours after a 75-g oral glucose challenge.

 There are two major types of diabetes

-- Type 2 diabetes or non-insulin-dependent diabetes mellitus (NIDDM) or insulin resistance, the pancreas produces insulin, but insufficient quantity or body become insensitive to insulin and need excess insulin (insulin resistance).
-Type 2 diabetes is very common, particularly along elderly people.
+- Type 2 diabetes or non-insulin-dependent diabetes mellitus (NIDDM) or insulin resistance, the pancreas does produce insulin, but insufficient quantity or body become insensitive to insulin (insulin resistance).
+Type 2 diabetes is prevalent, particularly among older adults.

 Subdivisions in Type 2 diabetes

-- pre-diabetes - blood glucose is higher than normal but not high enough to diagnose as diabetes.
-That is borderline diabetes can be reversed with proper food and physical activities.
+- pre-diabetes - blood glucose is higher than usual but not high enough to diagnose as diabetes.
+You can reverse borderline diabetes with proper food and physical activities.

 - Gestational diabetes - develops during pregnancy due to hormonal changes that occur naturally during pregnancy.